andri-ch/vimrunner-python/README.rst

 ======================================================================

-Module that implements a client and server interface useful for controlling a Vim editor, started as a server, programatically.
+Module that implements a client and server interface useful for controlling a Vim editor, started as a server, programmatically.
 This module could be used for unit testing or integration testing for a Vim plugin written in Python.
 Or you can use it to interactively control a Vim editor by python code, for example, in an Ipython session.